stanford-oval/genie-toolkit/doc/reproducing.md

 ```

 The following flags can be used for ablation studies:
-- `--synthetic-only`: use only synthetic data
-- `--paraphrase-only`: use only non-augmented paraphrase data
-- `--config-file ablation/no-keyword-params.json`: use positional parameters instead of keyword
-- `--config-file ablation/no-spans.json`: use word-level copying instead of span copying
+- `--config-file data/ablation/no-spans.json`: use word-level copying instead of span copying
-- `--config-file ablation/no-max-margin.json`: use softmax (cross-entropy) loss instead of max-margin
+- `--config-file data/ablation/no-max-margin.json`: use softmax (cross-entropy) loss instead of max-margin

+Use instead the following datasets for the ablation studies:
-- `--config-file ablation/no-blowup.json`: disable the use of parameter expansion
+- `new-combinations-noparamexpansion`: training without parameter expansion
+- `new-combinations-posparams`: positional instead of keyword parameters; you must also pass `--config-file data/ablation/posparams.json`

-You must pass the same flags (other than `--synthetic-only`/`--paraphrase-only`)
-for training and evaluation.
+You must pass the same flags for training and evaluation.

+You can use `grep -P '^R?P?S'` to construct a training set containing only synthetic sentences,
+and `grep -v -P '^R?(P|S)'` to construct a training set with only paraphrased sentences,
+without augmentation.
+The resulting training set must be called `train.tsv`, so it's recommended
+to copy everything over to a new folder.

 To customize parameters other than the one in the ablation studies, you
 can create a customized configuration file, or use [genie-parser](https://github.com/Stanford-Mobisocial-IoT-Lab/genie-parser) directly.